SEO guide

 This will ensure that your KO links always use your private domain, and you can avoid any duplicate content problems with Google.

-See Domain Settings for more information on settings in this section.
+Refer to How to use your own domain for more information on settings in this section.

 Hide from search engines